LattaruoloAndrea/downloader/README.md

 get_services()
 ```
 The list returned are the types to use in the type json config.
-Uri is the link used just in http/s (when using other services just put a placeholder to not get an Exception that is empty), path is where the file is going to be saved, pass also the name of the file "./download/project/file_to_down.txt".
-The config field has 4 important fields used to access resources in minio and s3 the field references_not_to_provide is just a collection of references this field must not be passed or it will be ignored.
+Uri is the link used just in http/s, path is where the file is going to be saved, pass also the name of the file "./download/project/file_to_down.txt".
+The config field has 4 important fields used to access resources in minio and s3 the field references_not_to_provide is just a collection of references this field must not be passed if so will be ignored.

 It is possible to print this example json with the following commands